 - Opioid Asset Map: This map displays available services for opioid use disorder treatment, recovery, free naloxone, drug take back locations and other community support within southeastern Idaho.

 - Pharmacies That Supply Naloxone: This is a comprehensive list of pharmacies in southeastern Idaho that have naloxone in stock.

-- Medication Assisted Treatment (MAT) Providers: This is a list of MAT providers in southeastern Idaho that prescribe buprenorphine for opioid use disorder.
+- Community Resources & Medication for Opioid Use Disorder (MOUD) providers: This is a list of community resources (including the MAT providers) in southeastern Idaho that prescribe buprenorphine for opioid use disorder.

 - Idaho’s Response to the Opioid Crisis (IROC) Wallet Card: This wallet card lists telephone numbers for an emergency, crisis, naloxone assistance, and treatment.

 - DOPP-ASAM-Opioid-Addiction-Treatment-Guide A Guide for Patients, Families and Friends